 Create a data table and a local secondary index

-The following sample code provides an example on how to create a local secondary index when you create a data table:
+The following sample code provides an example on how to create a data table and a local secondary index for the data table at the same time:

 # Create a schema for the primary key columns of the data table, including the number, names, and types of the primary key columns.